 The AAP (American Academy of Pediatrics) notes1 that swaddling is safe for your baby but they must be placed on their back and you should stop swaddling them when they show signs that they can roll over.
 Learn how to safely swaddle your baby in our guide.

-Newborn sleep tips for helping with sleepless nights with a baby
+3. Newborn baby sleep tips for helping with sleepless nights with a baby

 Work in shifts with your partner